jexnator/starter-academic/content/publication/Module Python/index.md

 print(c)

-#define two sets and remove from the first set all elements which are present in both sets
+#define two sets and remove from the first set all elements which
-#and add the remaining elements from the second set with method symmetric_difference_update
+#are present in both setsand add the remaining elements from the
+#second set with method symmetric_difference_update
 a = {1, 2, 3, 4, 5, 6}
 b = {3, 2, 1, 7, 8, 9, 10}
 a.symmetric_difference_update(b)